If you have a question that isn’t answered below, please contact us.

 BLS provides loan finance to new and existing, small and medium sized businesses across Scotland.
 BLS charges a fixed rate of interest and offers repayment periods of up to 5 years.

-Loans are managed by Business Loans Scotland on behalf of the Scottish Growth Scheme - Business Loans Scotland Debt Finance Fund LP (SL033447) and is fully financed by the Scottish Growth Scheme and the European Regional Development Fund (ERDF) through the European Structural Funds 2014-2020 Programme.
+Loans are managed by Business Loans Scotland on behalf of the Scottish Growth Scheme - Business Loans Scotland Debt Finance Fund LP (SL033447) and are fully funded by the Scottish Government.

-Business Loans Scotland offers debt finance (loans) from £25,000 up to a maximum of £100k, to new and growing, small and medium sized businesses.
-BLS normally provides up to 50% of the total funding required up to a maximum of £100,000.
+Business Loans Scotland offers loans from £25,000 up to a maximum of £250,000 to new and growing, small and medium sized businesses.
+BLS normally provides up to 50% of the total funding required up to a maximum of £250,000.
 BLS would expect the other 50% to be sourced from the private sector, for example bank funding, directors / owners input, equity investment, HP etc

 However, in exceptional circumstances, the funding available can extend to more than 50% of the amount required.
 Where the Fund is providing more than 50% of the funding, there may be a higher degree of risk associated with the project and therefore additional information and/or security may be required.